 - Consultation with the workforce

 The campaign continued for seven weeks and addressed each of these focus areas.
 A comprehensive organisational Fatigue Risk Assessment was conducted, with recommendations on levels of risk associated with various work activities, shift lengths, roster lengths and working conditions.
 Recommendations and control measures were provided.
-Tools were also provided to assist workers and managers to conduct individual risk assessments regarding fatigue levels onsite, with defined procedure for response to the identification of high risk levels.
+Tools were also provided to assist workers and managers in conducting individual risk assessments regarding fatigue levels onsite, with defined procedures for response to the identification of high-risk levels.

-Safety Culture was a strong focus point throughout the campaign with the intent of improving the beliefs and attitudes surround fatigue management and reporting.
-Supervisors were required to attend a fatigue management training session that followed up with regular in field coaching by TMS.
+Safety Culture was a strong focus point throughout the campaign with the intent of improving the beliefs and attitudes surrounding fatigue management and reporting.
+Supervisors were required to attend a fatigue management training session that followed up with regular in-field coaching by TMS.
 TMS interacted with the workforce out in the field on a regular basis as a means of continued knowledge sharing and to create an opportunity for fatigue concerns to be raised.